 Only Innovations Waiver participants 18 and older can have a relative provide services.
 In order to be a RADSE, the relative or guardian must live in the same home as the person on the Waiver, but they can’t be the spouse of the participant.
 Also, if the relative or guardian is an employer as part of the Individual Family Directed option, they cannot become a RADSE.

 The typical relative does not provide services more than 40 hours per week.
 Relatives and waiver participants requesting more hours will have to prove the services are not available from any other provider, but also ensure the individual will not be isolated in the home.

-Services delivered by RADSE go through an approval process and are monitored monthly by care coordination staff to be sure the member on the waiver is having needs met in the best possible fashion.
+Services delivered by RADSE go through an approval process and are monitored monthly by care coordination staff to be sure the person on the waiver is having their needs met in the best possible fashion.